davetron5000/optparse-plus/tutorial/3_ui.md

 (See full trace by running task with --trace)
 ```

 We have a failing test!
+Note that cucumber knows about all of these steps; between Aruba and Metahdone, they are all already
+defined.
+We'll see some custom steps later, that are specific to our app, but for now, we haven't had to write any testing code,
+which is great!

-Note that some things are already passing, despite the fact that we've done no coding.
+You'll also notice that some steps are already passing, despite the fact that we've done no coding.
 Also notice that
 cucumber didn't complain about unknown steps.
 Methadone provides almost all of these cucumber steps for us.
 The rest are
 provided by Aruba.
 Since Methadone generated an executable for us when we ran the `methadone` command, it already provides the
 ability to get help, and exits with the correct exit status.